Updated: Feb 20, 2026

 Morning

-Empire State Building 86th Floor in new
+Empire State Building 86th Floor in New York City, USA

 Empire State Building 86th Floor